Most unfortunately for the regime, the Rip was caught live on TV.

 Nyav Yuhlm ached with admiration and pity.
-Beneath these helpless emotions, though, a suggestion in the woman's words laid the preparatory fuse to an explosive idea in his deepest mind.
+Beneath these helpless emotions, though, the woman's words laid a fuse, preparatory to an explosive decision.

-Yes, it was time he got round to doing that; should be interesting.
-And perhaps a way of avoiding today's encounter with Dittri his erstwhile carer... his little admirer who, every day in the forest so far, had found some good excuse to edge respectfully up, to enquire if she might help in any way, if he needed anything.
+Should be interesting, and, perhaps, a way of avoiding today's encounter with his erstwhile carer, his little admirer, Dittri.
+Every day in the forest so far, the girl had found some excuse to edge respectfully up, to enquire if she might help in any way, if he needed anything.

-He wished in vain to be able to shout, "Yes, girl, I do need something - to whit, you - or rather I need first to be able to slip off this steed that I'm riding I know not where; dismount from fate, divest myself of the dayonnad, become an ordinary man responsible to no special destiny, free to plunge at will into the bliss of a carefree backgrounder life with you, you fuzzy glow of warmth and love, whom currently I dare not touch."
+If he had dared, he might have shouted bitterly, "Yes, girl, I do need something - to whit, you - or rather I need first to dismount from the steed that I ride I know not whither, divest myself of the dayonnad, become an ordinary man, responsible to no special destiny, free to plunge at will into the bliss of a carefree backgrounder life with you, you fuzzy glow of warmth and love whom currently I dare not touch."

-Dittri was a problem, no doubt about it, unless, of course, his fate could rightly be read in the role of grass-forest chieftain, a petty ruler sunk into the obscurity of a permanent, sleepy-souled exile.
+Dittri was quite a problem unless, of course, his fate could curl into the role of grass-forest chieftain, a petty ruler sunk into the obscurity of sleepy-souled exile.

-If that really was where his duty lay, then the serene Dittri would be his perfect mate and the sooner he secured her the better, lest she change her mind... for surely, her tranquil loyalty must eventually be repelled by his coolness.
+If that really was where his duty lay, then the serene Dittri would be his perfect mate.
+In that case, the sooner he secured her the better, lest she change her mind... for surely, her tranquil loyalty must eventually be repelled by his coolness.